matthewphamilton/r4dev/content/en/docs/Model/Authoring-Modules/Authoring-Classes/index.en.md

 ### Prototyes, constructor and manifest

 The main classes exported as part of `ready4class` are `readyclass_manifest` and `ready4class_constructor`. `ready4class_pt_lup` is a tibble based [ready4 sub-module](https://ready4-dev.github.io/ready4/articles/V_01.html), which contains metadata on the prototypes of classes that can be used as sub-components of ready4 modules and sub-modules (for example a tibble based class can be used as a slot in an S4 class).
 When authoring ready4 R packages, you will create a `ready4class_pt_lup` instance and store it in an online repository that you have write permissions to.
 As you create new ready4 modules and sub-modules using `ready4class` tools, your `ready4class_pt_lup` object will be updated so that these classes can be made available to any future modules or sub-modules that you author.
-The first few entries in an example `ready4class_pt_lup` sub-module are reproduced below.
+The `ready4class_pt_lup` sub-module recently used in workflows for authoring ready4 modules is reproduced below.

 <div class="highlight">